-- \$95.00 per hour. - The employer will reimburse the cost of membership of the Royal New Zealand College of General Practitioners, - The employer will reimburse the full amount of your annual practicing certificate and indemnity insurance costs, payable on production of relevant receipt. - The employer will arrange with you to sit your CPR Certificate when you commence work and cover the full cost of this. - The employer will refund the costs of professional development up to \$2000 per annum on production of receipts and allow up to one week of paid study leave.
-Professional development funds can be used to be for conferences, courses, and expenses such as flights and accommodation as well as books or professional journal subscriptions.
+- \$95.00 per hour or 60% of fees charged whichever is greater. (including GST) including General Medical Subsidies and/or notional capitation payments. - The employer will reimburse the cost of membership of the Royal New Zealand College of General Practitioners. - The employer will reimburse the full amount of your annual practicing certificate and indemnity insurance costs, payable on production of relevant receipt. - The employer will arrange with you to sit your CPR Certificate when you commence work and cover the full cost of this. - The employer will refund the costs of professional development up to \$2000 per annum on production of receipts.
+Professional development funds can be used to be for conferences, courses, and expenses such as flights and accommodation as well as books or professional journal subscriptions. - 1.
+We will pay you by direct credit into your nominated bank account at the end of each week once each session has been calculated.